USPS close to settlement with 19 states on election mail, service delays, sources say

 Supervisors also sharply curtailed overtime hours, though DeJoy contends he had no role in such directives.
 The Postal Service this summer also removed close to 1,500 public mailboxes, nearly 700 mail sorting machines and cut some retail window hours.

-Judge Stanley A. Bastian in the Eastern District of Washington barred the Postal Service from enforcing DeJoy’s transportation policy, decommissioning any mailboxes and sorting machines, closing any processing facilities or cutting retail hours.
-Judge Victor Marrero in the Southern District of New York ordered the USPS to afford election mail with first class privileges, and to preapprove all overtime hours between Oct.
+Chief Judge Stanley A. Bastian in the Eastern District of Washington barred the Postal Service from enforcing DeJoy’s transportation policy, decommissioning any mailboxes and sorting machines, closing any processing facilities or cutting retail hours.
+Judge Victor Marrero in the Southern District of New York ordered USPS to afford election mail with first-class privileges and to preapprove all overtime hours between Oct.
 26 and Nov.
 6.

-Justice Department lawyers, representing the USPS, agreed Friday to a revised order with the group of 16 voters who brought the suit that largely adhered to Marrero’s original injunction.
-The sides did not agree on language about overtime policy, and will continue negotiations on the topic, according to court documents.
+Justice Department lawyers, representing USPS, agreed Friday to a revised order with the group of 16 voters who brought the lawsuit that largely adhered to Marrero’s original injunction.
+The sides did not agree on language about overtime policy and will continue negotiations on the topic, according to court documents.

 A proposed universal settlement would combine requirements from Bastian and Marrero’s orders, plus potentially any others handed down by Judge Gerald A. McHugh Jr., of the Eastern District of Pennsylvania, who is yet to rule on a separate case brought by Pennsylvania Attorney General Joshua Shapiro (D) and four other jurisdictions.